 The Congress functions according to a four-year cycle, corresponding to the term of office of the President, the Central Board and the Commissions.
 This cycle begins and ends with the Elective FIBA Congress, while two years after each elective Congress, midway through the cycle, a mid-term Congress is held.

 The Elective FIBA Congress elects the FIBA President and ratifies the membership of the Central Board, which in turn appoints the FIBA Secretary General and the members of the different FIBA Commissions.

 Along with the elective FIBA Congress, the Mid-Term Congress has the powers to:

 - Adopt and modify the FIBA General Statutes

 - Examine and approve all reports

 - Ratify the decisions of the Central Board regarding the suspension of National Member Federations

 - Decide on the expulsion of members of FIBA

-- Examine and adopt proposals by the Secretary General, the Central Board and National Member Federations
+- Examine and adopt proposals by the Secretary General, the Central Board and the National Member Federations

-An Extraordinary FIBA Congress may also be called, upon the request the FIBA Central Board or at least one fifth of the National Member Federations.
+An Extraordinary Congress may also be called, upon the request of the Central Board or at least one-fifth of the National Member Federations.